polycentric-game/polycentric-web/content/Readme.md

 ``` yarn quartz build --serve
 ````

+3. Create new branch to start editing content

+`git branch -M your-branch-name`

-3. Open the /content folder as a vault in Obsidian Create and Edit content with files and folders within Obsidian
+4. Open the /content folder as a vault in Obsidian Create and Edit content with files and folders within Obsidian
-4. Request access to push your updates back to [Github](https://github.com/oovg/polycentric).
+5. Request access to push your updates back to [Github](https://github.com/oovg/polycentric).
-5. Create a pull request from `your-branch-name` to `v4`
+6. Create a pull request from `your-branch-name` to `v4`
-6. When accepted, your content will be live on the website.
+7. When accepted, your content will be live on the website.

 ## Authoring Content

 ## Metadata

-Each Markdown file can use the following metadata at the top.
+Each Markdown file can use the following metadata at the top for extended functionality such as saving a file as a draft.

 ```
 ---